Most common symptoms and signs are dyspnea and hypoxemia, which progress to acute respiratory failure.

 Professor of Medicine and Pathology, Microbiology and Immunology

 Division of Allergy, Pulmonary and Critical Care Medicine

 Vanderbilt University School of Medicine

-LW has served as a consultant for CSL Behring.
+LW has served as a consultant for CSL Behring and Bayer.
 She has carried out contractual research for Boehringer Ingelheim and Global Blood Therapeutics.
 She has received grant funding from the US National Institutes of Health.

 Dr Lorraine Ware would like to gratefully acknowledge Dr Richard Fremont, a previous contributor to this monograph.
 RF declares that he has no competing interests.

 Director of Medicine Critical Care Fellowship